Border Patrol Agents Find Migrants Using Storm Drain To Enter Texas Illegally

 EDINBURG, Texas (CBSDFW.COM) – Rio Grande Valley Sector Border Patrol agents responding to a hotel used for human smuggling discovered migrants using a storm drain to illegally enter the United States.

 On Sept.
 17, RGV agents received information regarding a hotel in Edinburg used to harbor undocumented migrants.
 Upon arrival, agents observed two individuals enter the suspect room carrying several jugs of water and groceries.
-Their ongoing surveillance identified other factors indicating that the room was being used to harbor migrants.READ MORE: Texas Doctor Dr. Alan Braid Sued After Defying State's Abortion Ban
+Their ongoing surveillance identified other factors indicating that the room was being used to harbor migrants.READ MORE: Purple Pistol Bandit Who 'Terrorized Victims', Found Guilty Of Beaumont Area Armed Robbery Spree

 The Hidalgo County Sheriff’s Office conducted a welfare check and immediately noted more than 10 people in the room.
 Agents identified ten of the subjects as citizens of Honduras, five as citizens of El Salvador, and one from Mexico.
 The illegally present migrants claimed they were waiting to be transported further into the U.S. for nearly 30 days.

 In the early morning of Sept.
 18, McAllen Border Patrol Station agents observed several subjects in the storm drain in Hidalgo.
 MCS agents and Hidalgo Police Department officers set up a perimeter and apprehended three subjects that exited the storm drain.
-An hour later, three more mirgrants were apprehended exiting the storm drain, to include one unaccompanied child.
-They were all citizens of Honduras and Mexico.READ MORE: Dallas Police Searching For Man Who Stole $13.5K From Elderly Victim
+An hour later, three more migrants were apprehended exiting the storm drain, to include one unaccompanied child.
+They were all citizens of Honduras and Mexico.READ MORE: Tarrant County Constable Suspected Of Shoplifting At Former Workplace

 Late that night, several migrants were observed in the same storm drain.
 MCS agents and Hidalgo police officers responded to the area.
 Then, two hours later, four more migrants were apprehended as they exited the storm drain.
 They were citizens of Mexico and Honduras.